GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 the marker declarations (names, types, defaults, combine rules).
 Each wire's layout is constructed from its upstream write set, and residency comes from the index-invariance analysis.
-Offsets are resolved into node state, the frame layout is computed with slots coalesced, and union and translation plans are built at selectors and merges.
+Offsets are resolved into node state, the stack bound is folded from the layouts, and union and translation plans are built at selectors and merges.
 A per-name dependency analysis feeds the cache keys.
 The diagnostics produced along the way are unknown or misspelled names (checked against the census,